HenestrosaDev/HenestrosaDev/README.md

 My favorite web stack is the VILT stack (Vue, Inertia, Laravel, and Tailwind CSS).
 I'm also keen on Astro for static websites.

-I sometimes program with tabs for the sake of accesibility, so I'd highly suggest you to check [your Github preferences](https://github.com/settings/appearance) > **Choose the number of spaces a tab is equal to when rendering code**.
+I sometimes program with tabs for accessibility, so I'd highly recommend checking [your Github preferences](https://github.com/settings/appearance) > **Choose the number of spaces a tab is equal to when rendering code**.

 ---